 It is a great product, but it still comes with minor negatives.
 The main concern is the amount of product used to get the desired look.
 The rubber seemed to drink in the product.
 Even when working it in several times, it often meant it needed to be reapplied, which adds to cost.

 The product smells great and is decent value for money.
 Applied to properly clean tyres you are able to get a tyre dressing that lasts up to 3 weeks and over 750 miles, although the drop off between weeks 1 and 2 was as noticeable as I’ve seen.

 The bottle that Meguiar’s Endurance Tyre Gel comes in has a nice push-top dispenser, meaning that you can easily and steadily add the product to your applicator pad.
 It is quite viscous, and on warmer days, it likely flows a little quicker, so be prepared for that.

 Once on the pad, I worked the gel into the tyre.
 I quickly noticed that the tyre wall was just lapping this up.
 I don’t know if this was to do with the tyre being dried out or something to do with the product, but other products tested at the same time on the same set of tyres were not as “thirsty”.

 This made the application a little clumsy and mainly because I was using more product than I usually would.

 As per all tyre dressing tests, I gave the tyre two good coats.
-After the first application, I left it around 15 minutes to cure.
-When checking I realised that it hadn’t quite gone off as much as I wanted, so gave it another 15 minutes or so.
+After the first application, I left it for around 15 minutes to cure.
+When checking, I realised that it hadn’t entirely gone off as much as I wanted, so gave it another 15 minutes or so.

-I left the tyre for 2 hours once it had cured before driving and I was satisfied that is was fully cured after this time.
+I left the tyre for 2 hours once it had cured before driving, and I was satisfied that it was fully cured after this time.
 As with all tyre dressings, if you can leave it overnight, then it will benefit from this.

-Overall, a relatively easy process, although more product used here than I had anticipated.
+Overall, a relatively easy process, although more product was used here than I had anticipated.

 Aesthetics After 1st Application